roblanf/raspberrytrap/readme.md

 #### 10. Adjusting the camera's optics

-The Pi camera has a native minimal focal length that is too long to capture action close to camera.
+The Pi camera has a native minimal focal length (~50cm) that is too long to capture action close to camera.
 The focal length can be customized by rotating the lens element in its plastic housing.
+The idea is to increase the distance bwteeen the lens element and the sensor, thereby bringing the focal distance closer to the camera.

+1. Connect your camera to your Pi, and connect your Pi to the local network, or to a monitor.

-1.Connect your camera and open PiKrellCam software (follow instructions above) so that you have a live view of the camera's view.
+2. Open PiKrellCam software (follow instructions above), or run any camera application that will provide you with a live view of the camera's view.

-2. Looking at the lens, hold the camera board such that the ribbon is aimed down.
+3. Looking at the lens, hold the camera board such that the ribbon is aimed down.
 An anticlockwise rotation will shift the focal point inwards towards the lens, clockwise rotation will move the focal point out towards infinity.

-3. Using a pair of tweezers, turn the lens a small fraction of a turn (e.g. 10 degrees).
+4. Using a pair of tweezers, turn the lens a small fraction of a turn (e.g. 10 degrees).
 Using a tape measure, or a ruler, in the live view, finely adjust by small movements to manipulate the focal length.

-A focal point of 20 - 30 cm from the lens element gives a field of view roughly the size of an A4 piece of paper.
+I have found a focal point of 20 - 30 cm from the lens element gives a field of view roughly the size of an A4/Letter piece of paper, and this works well for small insects.

-#### 11. Setting date and time on the Pi (optional)
+#### 11. Setting date and time on the RPi (optional)

 Because your Pi is not going have consistent access to power or the Internet, the date and time often needs to be set manually.
 This can be done via SSH.